amdxibr/crossplay-paperMC-setup-script/README.md

 Make sure that you have python3 and Java
 (minimum version 21) installed on your device.

-Create a folder and move these both scripts into it, if not already.
+First, download the files from this repo, and then create a folder and move these both scripts into it, if not already.

 In order to use masterscript.sh, navigate to the directory where masterscript.sh is located using the cd command, and run this in your macOS or Linux terminal: